charlenemccarthy/QAP4-Files-CM/README.md

-This repository is for Mo to access my .py file re: QAP 4.
+This repository is for Mo to access my .py and .js files re: QAP 4.